omahs/w3bstream/__doc__/w3bstream_wasm_design.md

 ### Rational

-Several programming models is proposed for w3bStream
+Several programming models are proposed for w3bStream

 1. Data In Data Out